crizostomo/academy.devdojo.javaoneforall.introduction/README.md

 ## 🧐 About <a name = "about"></a>

-This is a compilation that contains all of the exercises applied since Arrays to the well-known CRUD.
+This is a compilation that contains all the exercises applied since Arrays to the well-known CRUD.
 It will give you a list of all of them copied here.

 ## 🏁 Getting Started <a name = "getting_started"></a>